collaborativebioinformatics/graphbasedtuning/README.md

 ## Related Works

 ### Jane: the Immunology Knowledge Assistant
 This [application in immunology](https://rdilip-janewayq-a-main-rfx7el.streamlit.app/#jane-the-immunology-knowledge-assistant) is a large language model which was fed information from Janeway's Immunobiology and Organ Mapping Antibody Panels (OMAPs) from Human Reference Atlas Portal.
-The quality of the prompt inputted influences the quality of output/response.
+Users can ask any immunology questions, but the input prompt influences the quality output/response.
 ![immuno chatbot](/content/immuno-app-chatbot01.png)

 ![immuno chatbot](/content/immuno-app-chatbot02.png)